strachowski/Swift-cfenv/README.md

 If the actual hostnames cannot be determined when running on the cloud (i.e. in Cloud Foundry), the url and urls values will have `localhost` as their hostname value.

-The following are the instance methods for an `AppEnv` object:
+The following are the instance method extensions for a `ConfigurationManager` object:

 - `getApp()`: Returns an [App](#app) object that encapsulates the properties for the [VCAP_APPLICATION](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html#VCAP-APPLICATION) environment variable.